delatbabel/admin/docs/model-configuration.md

 There are other functions in the `AdminModelController` class that can be over-ridden, please read through the class for further details.

+<a name="custom-table-view"></a>
+## Custom Table View

+    /**
+     * The name of a custom table view for this model *
+     * @type string
+     */
+    'model_table_view' => 'admin.model.table',

+This can be used to provide an alternative view name for the table view.
+You can copy the admin.model.table view and provide customised versions of it for different model classes to suit your needs.

+<a name="custom-form-view"></a>
+## Custom Form View

+    /**
+     * The name of a custom form view for this model
+     *
+     * @type string
+     */
+    'model_form_view' => 'admin.model.form',

+This can be used to provide an alternative view name for the entry/edit form view.
+You can copy the admin.model.form view and provide customised versions of it for different model classes to suit your needs.